-In addition to generating adaptive human movement, We also introduce in this paper a reinforcement learning algorithm which enables us to transfer the learned human movement to a robot with a different embodiment by using reinforcement learning.
+In addition to generating adaptive human movement, We also introduce in this report a reinforcement learning algorithm which enables us to transfer the learned human movement to a robot with a different embodiment by using reinforcement learning.
 This is done by learning similar trajectories of the human hand and the robot's end effector.
 A reward function measures this similarity as a mixture of constraint fitting in the robot's workspace and the similarity of the trajectory shape to the human's.
 The reinforcement learning algorithm explores trajectory space using a spectral representation of trajectories in order to reduce the state space dimensionality.
-A special type of DCS networks called QDCS is used for learning.
+The transfer of movement from human to robot will be show in the obstacle avoidance case.